mobad/questradeRebalancer/README.md

 - If it detects an open order for any ETF it's configured to buy, it'll stop.
 - If it any orders fail, it'll stop.

-It has a pretty simple algorithm for rebalancing:
+It uses a pretty simple algorithm for rebalancing:
-- Go though each of the ETFs it's been configured to buy and calculate the sum of the differences of target ratio to the ratio if that ETF was bought.
+- Go through each of the ETFs it's been configured to buy and calculate the sum of the differences of target ratio to the ratio if that ETF was bought. (sum((target-actual)^2))
 - Choose the ETF with the lowest sum of differences.
 - If you can't afford to buy that ETF then stop, else repeat.
 - Buy all ETFs that have been chosen.